Zawaril/Sudoku_Chess_Game/README.txt

 . s.solve(false) solves the puzzle
 . s.print() prints the grid

-OTHERS
+# OTHERS

-.
-This version does not find all solutions of a puzzle therefore the boolean parameter in solve(boolean_param) always remains 'false'

-. if a puzzle has no solution, it throws an exception which prints "No Solution"

-.
-If the queen rule only applies for the number 9 for any SIZE x SIZE puzzle, then make this change:
-(line 112) --> if (queenRule && num == 9)
-However, if the rule applies for the largest number in any SIZE x SIZE puzzle, then leave it be eg:- SIZE 3 then 9, SIZE 4 then 16, SIZE 5 then 25 etc.

-UPDATE FROM PREVIOUS VERSION

-This version (v2) has the capability of finding all solutions.
+This algorithm has the capability of finding all solutions.
 However, for very hard 4x4 or 5x5 puzzles it will take a long time to run the code.
-THe algorithm will fins the orrect solutions, but it will take a long time.
+THe algorithm will fins the correct solutions, but it will take a long time.
 You should try it yourself.

 The modification is simply after finsing a solution, backtrack once so that the algo tries to find another correct solution.

-VERY IMPORTANT THINGS TO NOTE
+# VERY IMPORTANT THINGS TO NOTE

 A - PRINTING ALL SOLUTIONS